Stahma Tarr

 Personality and attributes

-Stahma Tarr comes from old money and is very cunning.
+Stahma Tarr comes from old money and was very cunning.

-Joshua Nolan quickly realizes that she is far more dangerous than her husband after only a few weeks in town.
+Joshua Nolan quickly realizes that she was far more dangerous than her husband after only a few weeks in town.

 Powers and abilities